Our focus

 Nariokotome PHC and Mobile Clinic

-Aim: Improvement of Maternal Child health care and provision of Primary health care Services of the population under Nariokotome territory
+Aim: Improvement of Maternal Child health care and provision of Primary Health Care Services of the population under Nariokotome territory

 Health programme with mobile outreach in Lobur – Vitamin A project